zammad/zammad-admin-documentation/system/objects/types.rst

 .. note::

-   This function is restricted to Text and Select attributes only.
+   This function is restricted to Text, Select and External Data Source types only.

 Link-Templates are an amazing way to dynamically generate URLs.
 They allow you to integrate other systems better without having to